 Daily routine makes it difficult for people to memorize all the laws, but oddly enough, it is presumed that all people know the law.
 There are times when life becomes difficult.
-For example, in a domestic situation, one may raise their hand towards their partner.
+For example, in a domestic situation, one may raise their hand toward their partner.
 Technically, this would be an assault.
-That is why people seek the services of an assault lawyer when the police come knocking on their door to charge them with a criminal offence.
+That is why people seek the services of an assault lawyer when the police come knocking on their door to charge them with a criminal offense.

 5. Intellectual Thought Process: